zeromq/rfc/44/README.md

 1. Old contracts SHOULD be deprecated in a systematic fashion by marking them as "deprecated" and replacing them with new contracts as needed.
 1. When sufficient time has passed, old deprecated contracts SHOULD be removed.
 1. Old names SHALL NOT be reused by new contracts.
-1. A new contract marked as "draft" MUST not be changed to "stable" until all the following conditions are met:
+1. A new contract marked as "draft" MUST NOT be changed to "stable" until all the following conditions are met:
     1. Documentation has been written and finalised.
     1. Self-tests exercising the functionality are passing on the principle target platform.
     1. No major changes in the implementation have happened for at least one public release.